Lower Thames Crossing: Carbon dioxide emissions

 Highways England initially refused to release emissions figures.
 However, in response to a freedom of information request in December 2020 it was revealed that construction of the Lower Thames Crossing is expected to release two million tonnes of carbon dioxide.
 A further 3.2 million tonnes would be emitted by traffic created by the road over sixty years of operation.
 The Woodland Trust claims that the carbon emissions of the road scheme are expected to be amongst the highest of any major road scheme currently developed by National Highways.

+National Highways has responded to concerns over the scheme's carbon emissions by positioning the Lower Thames Crossing as a "carbon pathfinder" project.
+The organisation states that it aims to reduce construction emissions by 70% from the project's original baseline and has included a legally binding construction carbon limit in its planning consent application.
+Planned mitigation measures include the removal of diesel-powered construction equipment, greater use of hydrogen and electric machinery, and the adoption of lower-carbon materials.
+National Highways argues that the project will serve as a model for reducing emissions in future infrastructure schemes, although critics question whether such measures sufficiently offset the crossing's overall lifetime carbon impact.

 Perspectives

-Supporters of the project include His Majesty’s Government, business groups, trade organisations and major transportation hubs such as the Port of Dover.
+Supporters of the project include the government, business groups, trade organisations and major transportation hubs such as the Port of Dover.
 According to the Federation of Small Businesses, 83% of local businesses surveyed support the proposed crossing.
 Some local authorities support the proposed crossing, despite expressing specific concerns regarding environmental impacts.

 Some campaign groups support the principle of a new crossing of the Thames, but not the chosen route.
 The Thames Crossing Action Group prefers new, longer tunnels at Dartford that would allow long-distance traffic on the M25 to bypass the existing Dartford Crossing.

 Two local authorities, Thurrock Borough Council and Gravesham Borough Council oppose the project.
 Environmental groups such as Greenpeace, Woodland Trust, Kent Wildlife Trust and Campaign to Protect Rural England have expressed their opposition to the project on environmental grounds.

+Transport Action Network have highlighted that the Lower Thames Crossing is a 'smart' motorway in all but name, being built to motorway standard but with no hard shoulder, and with the technology used by smart motorways.